alberbm-dev/PAD/README.md

 - Context and environment, such as presence of designated crossings, traffic lights,...
 - Vehicle parameters, such as speed and acceleration.

-The combination of these factors aims to obtain an improvement in scene understanding applied to autonomous vehicles.You may want to check out the [presentation](/docs/Presentation.pdf)
+The combination of these factors aims to obtain an improvement in scene understanding applied to autonomous vehicles.You may want to check out the [presentation](/docs/Presentation.pdf) for a better explaination of the project's basis and outcomes.

 Notice that this project has several branches: